misraX/Python-Django-Docker/README.md

 # Python-Django-Docker

-lightweight django container using alpine as the main web container.
+lightweight django container using alpine linux as the main web container.

 ## Prerequisites:
  1. docker.